Arthikreddy/ds_1/README.md

 - Identifying correlations between variables.
 - Detecting and handling missing values and outliers.
 - Performing univariate, bivariate, and multivariate analysis.
+- Student_ID: Unique identifier for each student
+First_Name: First name of the student
+Last_Name: Last name of the student
+Email: Email address of the student
+Gender: Gender of the student
+Age: Age of the student
+Department: Department in which the student is enrolled Attendance (%): Attendance percentage of the student
+Midterm_Score: Midterm exam score
+Final_Score: Final exam score
+Assignments_Avg: Average score of assignments
+Quizzes_Avg: Average score of quizzes
+Participation_Score: Participation score
+Projects_Score: Projects score
+Total_Score: Total score
+Grade: Final grade
+Study_Hours_per_Week: Number of study hours per week
+Extracurricular_Activities: Participation in extracurricular activities (Yes/No)
+Internet_Access_at_Home: Internet access at home (Yes/No)
+Parent_Education_Level: Education level of the parents
+Family_Income_Level: Family income level
+Stress_Level (1-10): Stress level on a scale of 1 to 10
+Sleep_Hours_per_Night: Number of sleep hours per night

 ## Data Preprocessing
 ### 1. Handling Missing Values